 - A 30-Day Notice to Quit must be provided to the “at-will” tenant who’s been renting for 1 year when it’s a month to month lease.

 - A 60-Day Notice to Quit must be provided to the “at-will” tenant who’s been renting for 1 to 2 years.

 - A 60-Day Notice to Quit must be provided to the “at-will” tenant who’s been renting for more than 2 years.

 Serving Tenants an Eviction Notice in the State of New York

-The New York State eviction laws require that a Written Notice must be given to the tenant before they can file for an eviction lawsuit.
+The New York State eviction law requires that a Written Notice must be given to the tenant before they can file for an eviction lawsuit.

 - Personal delivery